madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 * No GC
 * Deterministic

 Both Swift and Rust have these features.
-Unfortunately, Swift isn’t that fast and deterministic as Rust currently, because there are many hidden operations behind the code and it’s hard to find them out now.
+Unfortunately, Swift isn’t that fast and deterministic as Rust currently.
+Because there are many hidden operations behind the code, and it’s hard to find them out now.
 Since the core team has put this as a main goal in [**Swift 6**](https://forums.swift.org/t/on-the-road-to-swift-6/32862), I believe everything is ready for Swift in the embedded world.

 ### Cross compile